Arkansas 4-H Volunteer Training

 Continued training is critical to having meaningful and productive 4-H meetings and experiences with Arkansas youth.
-These trainings are designed to not only give the leaders skills and tools to keep the youth in our 4-H programs safe, but also to provide protections for our volunteers.
+Our volunteer trainings are designed to not only give leaders the skills and tools to keep the youth in our 4-H programs safe, but also to provide protections for our volunteers.

 Volunteers will get all the information needed to run an effective 4-H club.
 With information on the history of 4-H in Arkansas, teaching models, rules for volunteering, and ideas for the day-to-day operation of a 4-H club, this resource is available at your county extension office, or for download here.